surniaulula/wpsso/readme.txt

 	* None.
 * **Bugfixes**
 	* Fixed "Opening Hours Information" check for opening time on one day and closing time the next day.
+	* Fixed "Public Holiday" day of week value to `https://schema.org/PublicHoliday` in Schema markup.
 * **Developer Notes**
 	* None.
 * **Requires At Least**